Shippable/docs/sources/ci/push-docker-registry.md

 Before you start, you will need to connect your Docker Registry with Shippable so we have the credentials to push your image on your behalf.

-Please follow the steps outlined [here](/platform/integration/dockerRegistryLogin/).
+* Please follow the steps outlined [here](/platform/integration/dockerRegistryLogin/).
 Once you add an account integration, you can use it for all your projects without needing to add it again.
+* Ensure that your subscription has access to the account integration.
+Subscription integrations can be viewed using the steps articulated [here](http://docs.shippable.com/platform/management/subscription/integrations/#subscription-integrations).
+* Use the Subscription integration name in the configuration below.
+If you gave access to the subscription from the account integration dashboard, then the subscription integration is automatically created and has the same name as the account integration.

 ##Basic config